Physics-Dude/Phys-Index-EyetrackVR-HW/README.md

 # Phys-Index-EyetrackVR-HW
-Custom solution for a clean, unobtrusive, EyetrackVR installation in the **Valve Index**.
+Custom solution for a clean, unobtrusive, EyeTrackVR installation in the **Valve Index**.

 Everything fits entirely within the envelope of the Valve Index.
 No modifications to the Valve Index headset are required whatsoever; just some clever cable routing.